ethanuppal/libtermcolor/README.md

 # libtermcolor

 > [!NOTE]
-> This library is archived and simply a record of code I write years ago.
+> This library is archived and simply a record of code I wrote years ago.
 It is not intended for use nor as a reflection of my skill as a programmer.

 `libtermcolor` allows you to add flair to your messages with colors, italics and other graphics.
 Currently it supports: